 We’ve accumulated this stuff over time.
 Not only has some of this helped make the most of our vacations but we also saved money in the long run.

 Beach Trip Packing List

-Reef Safe Sunscreen
+1. Reef Safe Sunscreen

-Please, please, try to use biodegradable sunblock.
+Please, please, try to use reef-safe sunblock.
 It is safer for our environment, marine life, and reefs.

-I think it’s pretty self-explanatory why we need sunglasses.
+It’s pretty self-explanatory why we need sunglasses.
 Nobody likes to be blinded by the sun.
 Or do you?
 Hmmmm.

 But, did you know our eyes are sensitive to the sun?
-Damage from the sun rays can lead to problems in the future.
+Damage from the sun’s rays can lead to problems in the future.
 At least save your eyes from sun glare and make sure to bring something that will give you shade.
 That’s why a hat can work, too.

 A sun hat is a great addition to your beach vacation wardrobe.
 Not only is it great fashion, but the right headcover can also provide shade for your face and eyes.

-Flip Flops | Sandals
+8. Flip Flops | Sandals